VladBangPao/Pipa/README.md

 Pipa is just an implementation.
 It's interface is actually supposed to be more powerful and long lasting than the code underneath it.
 (Much like an iPhone's interface is abstracted away from the underlying impelmentation.)

+### (Experimental) Add jobs on the fly, while watching the Pipa
+You should be able to interact with the pipa bin tree at runtime after analyzing the flow of your tree, for optimizations and security reasons.
+Will think about this some more...